xrrocha/dssg/README.md

 own                   html                sh -c 'my-very-own.sh < %i > %o'
 ```

-The configuration file syntax is:

-- Empty lines and lines starting with '#' are ignored
+Each converter configuration goes on its own line.
+Empty lines and lines starting with `#` are ignored

-- Each converter configuration goes on its own line
-- Configuration fields are separated by one or more blanks:
+Configuration fields (separated by one or more blanks) are:

 1. A comma-separated list of input extensions (no intervening spaces!)
 2. The target output extension
 3. The rest of line is the converter command template with placeholders:
-     1. `%i` ➜ the input file name (required)
+   - `%i` ➜ the input file name (required)
-     2. `%o` ➜ the output file name (optional, depending on converter)
+   - `%o` ➜ the output file name (optional, depending on converter)
-     3. Use double percentage sign to escape literals if needed (`%%i`, `%%o`)
+   - Use double percentage sign to escape literals if needed (`%%i`, `%%o`)

 If the same input extension is specified than once, the last occurrence wins.
 This policy enables user-provided
 configuration to override built-in conversions when needed.